Employers' liability insurance

 We've made insuring your business simple.
 Get started.

-Employers' liability insurance provides cover for legal and compensation costs associated with a claim made against you by an employee, due to injury or property damage.
+Employers' liability insurance provides cover for legal and compensation costs associated with a claim made against you by an employee, due to injury.

 Employers' liability insurance is mandatory in the UK for all businesses employing one or more people.